-10. In addition to its stipend recommendations, the CSA also provides guidance on a range of matters connected with the pay of clergy and licensed lay workers, such as parochial expenses and Council Tax.
+- 9. The CSA provides a tool to account for variations in the regional cost of living to assist dioceses in assessing the level of diocesan stipend required for it to have a purchasing power that is reasonable in comparison to those in other dioceses. - 10.
+In addition to its stipend recommendations, the CSA also provides guidance on a range of matters connected with the pay of clergy and licensed lay workers, such as parochial expenses and Council Tax.

-Section 2: Funding for stipends and pensions 2019/20
+Section 2: Funding for stipends and pensions 2020/21

-- 11. The 2018/19 stipends bill for all clergy and licensed lay workers on the central payroll, as at 31 August 2019, is estimated at £216.7m2 (2018/19 figure was 212.7m) - 12.
+- 11. The 2019/20 stipends bill for all clergy and licensed lay workers on the central payroll, as at 31 August 2020, is estimated at £218.9m2 (2019/20 figure was £216.7m) - 12.
 This is mostly funded by dioceses and parishes through giving / parish share, investment income and DBF parochial fees.
-The Church Commissioners are responsible for funding the stipend costs of bishops, deans and two residentiary canons at most cathedrals which in 2019/20 is estimated to be £8.0m.
-Stipends for additional cathedral clergy (estimated to be £0.6m) are funded directly by the relevant cathedral Chapter. - 13.
-In 2019 the Archbishops' Council expects to make Lowest Income Communities grants (LInC) of £25.4m from funds made available by the Church Commissioners.
+The Church Commissioners are responsible for funding the stipend costs of bishops, deans and two residentiary canons at most cathedrals which in 2020/21 is estimated to be £8.9m.
+Stipends for additional cathedral clergy (estimated to be £0.7m) are funded directly by the relevant cathedral Chapter. - 13.
+In 2020 the Archbishops' Council paid Lowest Income Communities grants (LInC) of £26.3m from funds made available by the Church Commissioners.
 LInC was introduced in 2017 as part of the Resourcing the Future reforms alongside the Strategic Development Funding.
-The funding is distrusted for mission in communities with the lowest incomes.
+The funding is distributed for mission in communities with the lowest incomes.
 It goes to those dioceses which have the greatest number of people living in these communities.
 It does not go directly to parishes.
-Further, the Archbishops' Council expects to make available £9.7m in Transition Funding.
+The Archbishops' Council also paid £8.3m in Transition Funding.
 Dioceses with reduced formula-based funding, compared to the amount received under the previous formula, receive transitional funding up to 2026.
-Dioceses can but do not have to spend them on stipends.
+Dioceses can but do not have to spend them on stipends." - 14.
+In April, as part of the £75m package of liquidity support for dioceses and cathedrals provided by the Archbishops' Council and Church Commissioners in the light of the Covid-19 situation, all Lowest Income Communities Funding (LInC) and Transition Funding grants due for the remainder of 2020 were paid in one lump sum to dioceses in April 2020.
+This was to provide an initial liquidity boost of approximately £25m in total to the 26 dioceses which receive Lowest Income Communities Funding and the 20 dioceses which receive Transition Funding, to give time for consideration of how further support (subsequently made available as Sustainability Funding) could be targeted most effectively